 int [3][2] = {{1, 2}, {3, 4}, {5, 6}};

-AutoInitializationautoinitializationquencement to the
+Auto Initialization

+Since auto initialization value can be non-constant, a sequence of assignment instructions is added to the middle code.

 One particular problem when initializing an auto value is that an initialization list may hold function calls.
 For instance, in the generated code for the following initialization, the first index of the array is assigned the value 31, the generated code for the second value includes the call to isLeapYear, which overwrites the first value.
 To prevent that from happening, we need to add the parameter extraOffset, and add it to all function calls of the generated code.
 In this way, the generated code take place on an address after the first value, preventing the first value from being overwritten.